The Voice (American TV series) season 11: Week 4: Top 10 (Nov. 28 & 29)

 The Top 10 performed on Monday, November 28, 2016, with the results following on Tuesday, November 29, 2016.
-This week featured a double elimination and a bottom three Instant Save. iTunes bonus multipliers were awarded to Head (#1), Brendan Fletcher (#2), Billy Gilman (#4), Christian Cuevas (#6) and Wé McDonald (#9).
-For the first time since the inclusion of the Instant Save in season five, a contestant was saved three consecutive weeks.
+This week featured a double elimination and a bottom three Instant Save. iTunes bonus multipliers were awarded to Sundance Head (#1), Brendan Fletcher (#2), Billy Gilman (#4), Christian Cuevas (#6) and Wé McDonald (#9).
+For the first time since the inclusion of the Instant Save in season 5, a contestant was saved three consecutive weeks.

 Week 5: Semifinals (Dec.
 5 & 6)

 The Top eight performed on Monday, December 5, 2016, with the results following on Tuesday, December 6, 2016.
 This week, the three artists with the most votes made it straight to the finals, the two artists with the fewest votes were immediately eliminated and the middle three contended for the remaining spot in the finals via Instant Save.
 In addition to their individual songs, each artist performed a duet with another artist in the competition, though these duets were not available for purchase on iTunes. iTunes bonus multipliers were awarded to Gilman (#1), Head (#2), Josh Gallagher (#3) and Cuevas (#4).

 With the eliminations of Ali Caldwell and Aaron Gibson, Miley Cyrus no longer has any artists remaining on her team.
-With the advancement of McDonald to the finale, Alicia Keys becomes the second new coach to successfully get an artist on her team to the finale on her first attempt as a coach, the first being Usher, who coached Michelle Chamuel all the way to the finale of the fourth season.
+With the advancement of McDonald to the finale, Alicia Keys becomes the second new coach to successfully get an artist on her team to the finale on her first attempt as a coach, the first being Usher, who coached Michelle Chamuel all the way to the finale of the 4th season.

 Week 6: Finale (Dec.
 12 & 13)

 The Top four performed on Monday, December 12, 2016, with the final results following on Tuesday, December 13, 2016.
 Finalists performed a solo cover song, a duet with their coach, and an original song. iTunes bonus multipliers were awarded to Head (#1, #2 and #7), Gilman (#3 and #4), Gallagher (#6) and McDonald (#10).
 All iTunes votes received for the five weeks leading up to the finale were cumulatively added to online and app finale votes for each finalist.
+This also marks the first that a pairing (during the Knockouts) stand until the finale (Josh G. and Sundance).